What I learnt after 307 days of meditating

 3. It didn’t give me the urge to go out and buy incense or “fisherman’s pants”.

 Turns out, neither of these items are required to meditate nor be a calm and happy human being.
 With Vedic meditation, you can do it anywhere, anytime, wearing anything from fisherman pants, to velvet flares, to a corporate suit... or you can wear nothing at all (just make sure you're not meditating in public).
-Meditation is an inside job and although a nice space, incense, crystals and comfy clothes can help create a nice atmosphere, they're not necessary for your progress in meditation nor life for that matter!
+Meditation is an inside job and although a nice space, incense, crystals and comfy clothes can help create a good atmosphere, they're not necessary for your progress in meditation nor life for that matter!

 4. I realised how angry or agitated little things used to make me.